Geometry-preserving and interpretable dimension reduction for compositional data: Interpretability of the CDR framework

-\cref{fig:HMP-dual-visualization} shows the CDR result using a matrix $P \in \mathcal{M}_{3, 23}$ obtained by our method (\cref{sec:compositional-kdr}).
-The left ternary plot displays the projected data, where the five classes are moderately separated.
+Figures \ref{fig: comparison with tomassi}A-B show the CDR result using a matrix $P \in \mathcal{M}_{3, 23}$ obtained by our method (\cref{sec:compositional-kdr}).
+The left panel displays the projected data, where the five classes are moderately separated.
 For example, high values of $z_1$, $z_2$, and $z_3$ are associated with \texttt{vagina}, \texttt{stool}, and \texttt{skin}/\texttt{nasal} samples, respectively.
-The right panel shows the variable allocation plot, where each $P_j$ is labeled by its index.
-Most points lie along the boundary of the simplex, indicating that each variable $x_j$ contributes primarily to one or two components of $z$.
+The middle panel shows the variable allocation plot, where most columns $P_j$ lie along the boundary of the simplex, indicating that each variable $x_j$ contributes primarily to one or two components of $z$.
 Notably, $P_9$ lies near the vertex $z_1$, identifying $x_9$ as particularly abundant in \texttt{vagina}.
-Similarly, seven columns cluster near $z_2$ (linked to \texttt{stool}), and eight near $z_3$ (linked to \texttt{skin}/\texttt{nasal}).
-The columns near the middle of the left edge---$P_{7}, P_{10},$ and $P_{23}$---reflect an even distribution between $z_2$ and $z_3$, implying their less abundance in \texttt{vagina} but limited utility in discriminating between the other classes.
+Similarly, seven columns cluster near $z_2$ (linked to \texttt{stool}) and seven near $z_3$ (linked to \texttt{skin}/\texttt{nasal}).
+The five columns near the middle of the left edge---$P_{4}, P_{7}, P_{10}, P_{12},$ and $P_{23}$---reflect an even distribution between $z_2$ and $z_3$, implying low abundance in \texttt{vagina} but limited utility in discriminating between the other classes.

-\subsection{Compositional Sufficient Dimension Reduction}
+\section{Compositional Sufficient Dimension Reduction}

-We now address the data-driven identification of optimal CDR matrices by incorporating sufficient dimension reduction (SDR) into our framework.